A penny pinch: How America fell into a great coin shortage

 On the other end of the saga, this crisis is creating some coin heroes, too.
 When Johnson went on his 10-hour coin expedition, he met Peter Mayberry in Nebraska, who exchanged thousands of dollars in quarters he didn’t need.

-Mayberry’s small chain of Omaha-based laundromats runs largely on dollar coins.
+Mayberry’s chain of Omaha-based laundromats runs on dollar coins.
 He’s put calls out in Facebook groups so people can set up their own swaps.
 And he recently dropped off $5,000 in quarters at his bank.

 “Anybody that wants to buy quarters, I’ll sell them quarters,” Mayberry said.
 “I feel like some people are afraid to ask.
 Don’t be!”